Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2022-08-15-preview/types.md

 * **externalSeedNodes**: [SeedNode](#seednode)[]: List of IP addresses of seed nodes in unmanaged data centers.
 These will be added to the seed node lists of all managed nodes.
 * **gossipCertificates**: [Certificate](#certificate)[] (ReadOnly): List of TLS certificates that unmanaged nodes must trust for gossip with managed nodes.
 All managed nodes will present TLS client certificates that are verifiable using one of the certificates provided in this property.
 * **hoursBetweenBackups**: int: Number of hours to wait between taking a backup of the cluster.
-* **initialCassandraAdminPassword**: string (WriteOnly): Initial password for clients connecting as admin to the cluster.
+* **initialCassandraAdminPassword**: string {secure} (WriteOnly): Initial password for clients connecting as admin to the cluster.
 Should be changed after cluster creation.
 Returns null on GET.
 This field only applies when the authenticationMethod field is 'Cassandra'.
 * **prometheusEndpoint**: [SeedNode](#seednode): Hostname or IP address where the Prometheus endpoint containing data about the managed Cassandra nodes can be reached.
 * **provisioningState**: 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string: The status of the resource at the time the operation was called.
 * **repairEnabled**: bool: Should automatic repairs run on this cluster?
 If omitted, this is true, and should stay true unless you are running a hybrid cluster where you are already doing your own repairs.